FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 ### 1. Enhanced Customer Experience

-One of the key benefits of CIAM solutions is that they can help to improve the customer experience.
+One of the key benefits of CIAM solutions is they can help to improve the customer experience.
 CIAM solutions can make it easier for customers to sign up, log in, and access services.
 This can lead to increased customer satisfaction and loyalty.

 - Frictionless Access with Single Sign-On (SSO) and Social Login to simplify authentication or registration.
 - Self-Service Capabilities to enable customers to manage their accounts independently.